Platinum Sponsors

 All paper submissions will be peer-reviewed by at least three members of the international program committee.

-Link for submission: https://openreview.net/group?id=giscience.org/GIScience/2025/Conference
+Link for Paper submissions: https://openreview.net/group?id=giscience.org/GIScience/2025/Conference

 GIScience proceedings will be published in LIPIcs, the Leibniz International Proceedings in Informatics series.
 LIPIcs volumes are peer-reviewed and published according to the principle of open access, i.e., they are available online and free of charge.
 Each article is published under a Creative Commons CC BY license, where the authors retain their copyright.
 Also, each article is assigned a DOI and a URN.
 The digital archiving of each volume is done in cooperation with the Deutsche Nationalbibliothek/German National Library.
 A number of high-standing international conferences have already made the move to LIPIcs.